guilatrova/django-fusion-table/README.md

 A simple project which handles locations in Google Maps while manipulating data in database and Google Fusion Tables.
 It basically:

-- Validates if you locations is valid (not a wood/mountain/ocean area)
+- Validates if your location is valid (not a wood/mountain/ocean area)
-- Save lat, lon and addres both to Database as Google Fusion Tables
+- Save lat, lon and addres both to database as Google Fusion Tables

-But you also can reset both data, lists data saved in database, view in maps your locations retrieved from Fusion Tables.
+But you also can: reset both data, lists data from database, view your locations in maps retrieved from Fusion Tables.

 **Warning** This project uses some **ES6 stuff**.
 It don't uses Angular/React/Webpack/Babel to avoid over-engineering and keep it simple.